someparty/someparty/source/articles/2020-03-08-took-too-much.html.markdown

 [Listen: Confusionaires - *From The Headache To The Heartache* @ Bandcamp](http://confusionaires.bandcamp.com/album/from-the-headache-to-the-heartache-2020 "#")

 The gruff, anthemic St. John's punk group [Conditioner](http://ccconditionerrr.bandcamp.com/) has a new EP out on [Must Be Nice Records](https://mustbenicerecords.bandcamp.com/).
 Titled *Low Point*, the set features five songs, including the recent "Room For Two" single we featured here in December.
-The band self-recorded the satisfyingly blown-out, low-fi effort in October of 2019, with Micah Brown mixing and mastering.
+The band self-recorded the satisfyingly blown-out, lo-fi effort in October of 2019, with Micah Brown mixing and mastering.
 It follows the band's self-titled 2017 release.
 The whole EP has this roughshod, early Lookout!
 Records vibe that I'm very much into.

 Conditioner features Nick Giles on drums and vocals, bassist Jeff Gibson, guitarist/vocalist Glen May, and guitarist/vocalist Derek Ashley.